Maywood Theatre

 No one has favorited this theater yet

-The auditorium of the theater had a domed ceiling, lit by cove lights.
-The Maywood also contained a balcony and stage, which hosted vaudeville acts in its early years, and later, children’s shows during Saturday and Sunday matinees.
+The auditorium of the theatre had a domed ceiling, lit by cove lights.
+The Maywood Theatre also contained a balcony and stage, which hosted vaudeville acts in its early years, and later, children’s shows during Saturday and Sunday matinees.

-By the 1940s, the Maywood had been renamed the Rio.
+On September 30, 1936 the Maywood Theatre was renamed the Rio Theatre.
 Seating was later reduced to 700.
-After being closed for many years, the old theater was demolished in 1997 to make way for a new industrial park.
+After being closed for many years, the old theatre was demolished in 1997 to make way for a new industrial park.